Acoustics 001 - LoudspeakerWithCabinet

 .

-- As Target, select volume
+- As Target, select the magnet volume (

-- As acoustic waves target, select the air bubble volume
+- As acoustic waves target, select the air bubble volume (

 14